 A Bottle Opener

 They all work well, just need to find the design you like and the price you want to spend on it, knowing that the simplest one always works.
-We have a sommelier approved model that will out-live you, at the Cook’n With Class Uzes boutique.
+We use a sommelier-approved model that will outlive us.

 And in case you run out of bottle opener (which should never happen) you can open your bottle of wine with a little trick.